Human Papillomavirus, HPV

 Prevention

+Regular testing with Pap tests and the HPV test is the best way to identify the virus once a woman has contracted it, but, ultimately, avoiding HPV in the first place is a woman's best bet.
 Health experts advise women to use one or more of the following options to reduce contact with the virus, which is transmitted via skin-to-skin contact:

-If you're having oral sex, use a dental dam, plastic wrap or a split and flattened unlubricated condom.
+• For oral sex, use a dental dam, plastic wrap or a split and flattened unlubricated condom.
 These materials provide a moisture barrier between the mouth and the vagina or anus during oral sex.
 Avoid brushing or flossing your teeth right before having oral sex, which may tear the lining of your mouth, increasing your exposure to viruses.

-Be careful about sharing sexual toys.
+• Be careful about sharing sexual toys.
 It's possible that HPV could be transmitted via sexual toys that are inserted in the vagina but aren't thoroughly cleaned before being used on your partner.

 Facts to Know

-Most HPV infections have no symptoms and are hard to identify.
+4. Most HPV infections have no symptoms and are hard to identify.
 Warts are caused by low-risk strains of the virus and can be flesh-colored and hidden inside the cervix, vagina or anus.
 They can be small or large, alone or in clusters, flat or round.
 They can spread along the groin or thigh or be found in the mouth.
-High- risk cancer-causing strains of HPV cause no symptoms and are detected by an abnormal Pap test or the HPV test.
+High- risk cancer-causing strains of HPV cause no symptoms and are detected by an abnormal Pap test or HPV test.

-In conjunction with the Pap test, the HPV test can be used in women age 30 and older to help detect HPV infection.
+9. In conjunction with the Pap test, the HPV test can be used in women age 30 and older to help detect HPV infection.
 When combined with a Pap test in women of this age group, the HPV test is better at identifying women at risk for developing cervical cancer than the Pap test alone.

-Genital warts are uncommon in children.
+13. Genital warts are uncommon in children.
 When they occur, they are most often the result of sexual abuse.

 Questions to Ask